 - There is a test suite called xtest that tests the complete TEE-solution to ensure that the communication between all architectural layers is working as it should.
 The test suite also tests the majority of the GlobalPlatform TEE Internal Core API.
 It has close to 50,000 and ever increasing test cases, and is also extendable to include the official GlobalPlatform test suite (see Extended test (GlobalPlatform tests)).

-- Every pull request in OP-TEE are built for a multitude of different platforms automatically using Travis, Shippable and IBART.
+- Every pull request in OP-TEE are built for a multitude of different platforms automatically using Azure DevOps pipelines and IBART.
 Please have a look there to see whether it failed building on the platform you’re using before submitting any issue about build errors.

 - For more information see optee_test.

 - Have a look at the Trusted Applications page as well as the optee_examples page.
 Those provides guidelines and examples on how to implement basic Trusted Applications.

 - If you want to see more advanced uses cases of Trusted Applications, then we encourage that you have a look at the Trusted Applications optee_test.

 /lib/optee_armtz, that is the default location where tee-supplicant will look for Trusted Applications.

 - A Pseudo TA is an OP-TEE firmware service offered through the generic API used to invoke Trusted Applications.
 Pseudo TA interface and services all runs in TEE kernel / core context.
 I.e., it will have access to the same functions, memory and hardware etc as the TEE core itself.
 If we’re talking ARMv8-A it is running in

 - You may develop your own “Pseudo TA”, which is part of the core (see Q: What is a Pseudo TA and how do I write one? for more information about the Pseudo TA).

 - Please see the section Trusted Application private/public keypair in the Porting guidelines.